 The next formatting panel is Question Formatting where you can customize the font color of the question text and answer text.
 You can enter a hex value or select a color from the color picker.

 The Advanced Formatting pane enables full control of survey styling by adding custom CSS.

 Survey-level advanced formatting is useful in conjunction with our Themes feature.
 If you’re using a theme but need to adjust just a few parameters to make the survey look right for this context (say you need to remove a close button for a theme that usually includes one), you can apply the changes here without having to create and manage a whole new theme.

-Key CSS selectors are below but you can use browser developer tools to get the full inventory and style as needed.
+You can click on the “See a list of selectors used in surveys” link to pull up the list (below) of key CSS selectors, or you can use browser developer tools to get the full inventory and style as needed.

 URL Contains Examples:

-Device/User Custom Data (CRM) Targeting: Enables targeting surveys based values previously passed to Pulse Insights so you can ask questions only to a hyper-targeted segment of users.
+Custom data attribute targeting enables targeting surveys based values previously passed to Pulse Insights so you can ask questions only to a hyper-targeted segment of users.

 For example, if you pass loyalty points balance, you can target a question to users who have over, say, 50,000 points.

 You can add multiple user attribute targeting rules by clicking on the “Add Another” button.
 To remove a rule, click on the X to the right of the row.